Task Scheduling Optimization with Direct Constraints from a Tensor Network Perspective: Description of the problem

-The problem we want to solve is the distribution of tasks in a set of machines with some rules about multiple sets of tasks.
-That is, we have a set of $m$ machines, on each machine $i$ there are $P_i$ possible tasks, with an execution time $T_{ij}$ for the task $j$ on machine $i$, with $i\in [0, m-1]$ and $j \in [0, P_i-1]$.
-We also have a set of directed rules over these task combinations.
-An example of rules would be: ``If machine 0 has task 2 and machine 1 has task 4, machine 2 must have task 3.''
+The problem to solve is the optimal distribution of tasks in a set of machines with some constraints on multiple sets of tasks.
+That is, the problem has a set of $m$ machines and on $i$-th machine there are $P_i$ possible tasks, with an execution time $T_{ij}$ for the $j$-th task on $i$-th machine, with $i\in [0, m-1]$ and $j \in [0, P_i-1]$.
+It also has a set of directed constraints for these task combinations.
+An example of constraints would be: ``If machine 0 performs task 2 and machine 1 performs task 4, machine 2 must perform task 3.''.
+Fig.~\ref{fig:Machines} shows an example of a problem instance, where each machine must do one task, and they are correlated by restrictions.

-We want the combination of tasks on machines that satisfies the rules with the lowest possible execution time.
-This is essential for increasing the productivity of industrial plants.

-We assume that there are no extra execution times due to the order of task execution or moving from one cycle to another.
-However, we will see how we can extend the method in Ssec. \ref{subsubsec:rules}.
+The optimal solution is a combination of machines that satisfies the constraints with the lowest total execution cost.
+This is essential to increase the productivity of industrial plants.
+Obviously, other indicators can be used, such as cost instead of execution time.
+It is assumed that there are no extra execution times due to the order of task execution or moving from one cycle to another.
+However, the method will be extended in Ssec. \ref{sec: generalization}.